Americans with Disabilities Act (ADA)

 Requesting an Accommodation

-To request an accommodation, submit the following to ADA@houstonisd.org:
+To request an accommodation, click the link below:

 Frequently Asked Questions